Rsbuild Instance

 type InspectConfigOptions = {

-// View the config in the specified environment, the default is "development", can be set to "production"
+// View the config in the specified environment

-env?: RsbuildMode;
+mode?: RsbuildMode;

 verbose?: boolean;

-// Specify the output path, defaults to the value configured by `output.distPath.root`
+// defaults to the value of `output.distPath.root`

 outputPath?: string;